-\begin{example} The assumption above holds in the following finite element setting.
+\begin{example} Assumption~\ref{ass:Ah} holds in the following finite element setting.
 Let $H=L^2(D)$ for some bounded, convex polygonal domain $D \subset \R^d$, $d \in \{1,2,3\}$ and $A = - \Delta$ denote the Laplace operator with zero Dirichlet boundary conditions.
-Let $(\mathcal{T}_h)_{h\in(0,1]}$ be a regular family of triangulations of $D$ and let $V_h$ be the space of all continuous functions that are piecewise polynomials of some fixed degree on $\mathcal{T}_h$.
+Let $(\mathcal{T}_h)_{h\in(0,1]}$ be a regular family of triangulations of $D$ and let $V_h$ be the space of all continuous functions that are piecewise polynomials of some fixed degree on~$\mathcal{T}_h$.
 Then \ref{eq:Ritz_assumption} and \ref{eq:Ph} hold true, see, e.g., \cite[Chapters 1-3]{thomee2006}.
-If we in addition to this assume that the family $(\mathcal{T}_h)_{h\in(0,1]}$ is quasi-uniform, then we also have \ref{eq:inv_ineq} and \ref{eq:AAh}, see, e.g., \cite[(3.28)]{thomee2006} and \cite{crouzeix1987}.
-Note that \ref{eq:AAh} is always true for positive $\theta$. \end{example}
+If we assume in addition to this that the family $(\mathcal{T}_h)_{h\in(0,1]}$ is quasi-uniform, then we also have \ref{eq:inv_ineq} and \ref{eq:AAh}, see, e.g., \cite[(3.28)]{thomee2006} and \cite{crouzeix1987}. \end{example}